LivePersonInc/developer-center/pages/Documents/ConversationalAI/Tutorials&Guides/BotGroups&OtherTechniques/knowledge-bases.md

     Navigating back to Conversation Builder, we will provide an integration to access and display this content.

-### Step 9: Create the Knowledge Base Integration in the Fallback Dialog
+### Step 9: Create the Knowledge Base integration in the Fallback Dialog

 Prior to displaying our Fallback message for unrecognized utterances, create a Knowledge Base integration to check with our FAQ as a last resort to check if the user’s intent can be satisfied using a Knowledge Base article.